-- (1) In this section the Commission means the Commission constituted by a commissioner, but does not include the Commission exercising jurisdiction under section 80ZE. - (2) Subject to this section, an appeal lies to the Full Bench in the manner prescribed from any decision of the Commission. - (2a) An appeal does not lie under this section from a finding unless, in the opinion of the Full Bench, the matter is of such importance that, in the public interest, an appeal should lie.
+- (1) In subsections (2) to (6a) the Commission means the Commission constituted by a commissioner, but does not include the Commission exercising jurisdiction under section 80ZE or subsection (11). - (2) Subject to this section, an appeal lies to the Full Bench in the manner prescribed from any decision of the Commission. - (2a) An appeal does not lie under this section from a finding unless, in the opinion of the Full Bench, the matter is of such importance that, in the public interest, an appeal should lie. - (2b) An appeal does not lie under this section from a determination - (a) of a relevant industrial authority - (i) under section 97VP; or

-- (2b) An appeal does not lie under this section from a determination - (a) of a relevant industrial authority - (i) under section 97VP; or - (ii) in an arbitration under any EEA dispute provision of the kind referred to in section 97UP;
+(ii) in an arbitration under any EEA dispute provision of the kind referred to in section 97UP;